cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

     >>> bar(1, 2)
     -3

-To keep the scope manageable, we'll restrict ourselves to compiling branchless functions — that is, no if-statements, loops or function calls — that operate purely on integer arithmetic.
+The `bar` function above will execute on bare metal.
+We will restrict ourselves to compiling branchless functions that operate on integer arithmetic.

-Our strategy is to

-  * Translate Python bytecode into an [intermediate representation (IR)][ir.wiki]
-  * Perform optimizations on the IR
-  * Translate IR to native x86-64 machine code
-  * Leverage code from [the previous post][previous-post] to bind the machine code to callable Python functions

-The first part will then be to understand how the Python bytecode works.
+Our strategy is to translate Python bytecode to an [intermediate representation][ir.wiki], which will then be optimized before being emitted as x86-64 machine code.
+So the first part will be to understand how the bytecode works.

 Part one: How the Python bytecode works
 ---------------------------------------